University of Notre Dame 403(b) Retirement Plan (Voluntary savings for all employees)

 Contributions to a retirement plan are meant to be saved for retirement.

-Generally, you may withdraw from the 403(b) Plan only when you reach age 59½ or when you leave the University.
+Generally, you may withdraw funds from the 403(b) Plan when you leave the University.

-While you may be eligible in some circumstances to take a loan or a hardship withdrawal from voluntary contributions, please note that doing so may impede your ability to retire when you wish to.
+While you may be eligible in some circumstances to take a distribution, please note that doing so may impede your ability to retire when you wish to.

 The University’s 403(b) Investment Committee has chosen an array of investment options designed to accommodate most investors’ needs and that it regularly monitors for performance and cost.
 To make it easier to navigate the investment options, they are grouped into three tiers: